mlpack/mlpack/doc/user/methods/decision_tree.md

                        const double minGainSplit,
                        arma::vec& splitInfo,
                        AuxiliarySplitInfo& aux);
-  /**
-   * In the case that a split was found, returns the number of children
-   * of the split.
-Otherwise if there was not split, returns zero.
-A binary
-   * split always has two children.
-   *
-   * @param splitInfo Auxiliary information for the split.
-A vector
-   * of size J, where J is the number of categories. splitInfo[k]
-   * is zero if category k is assigned to the left child, and otherwise
-   * it is one if assigned to the right.
-   * @param * (aux) Auxiliary information for the split (Unused).
-   */

   // Return the number of children for a given split.
 If there was no split,
   // return zero. `splitInfo` and `aux` contain the split information, as set